 This time of year brings so much fun – adorable trick-or-treaters, loved ones congregated around Thanksgiving dinners, and the magic of the holidays.
 But with the wonderful comes the terrible.
 The winter weather and freezing temperatures can cause a whole medley of plumbing problems.
 Service Experts Heating & Air Conditioning is here with some preventative measures to help you decrease your chance of facing these common winter plumbing problems.

-Your pipes becoming frozen is a common plumbing problem for Cocoa.
+Your pipes becoming frozen is a common plumbing problem for Melbourne.
 This usually occurs when high water pressure in the main water pipe unites with freezing temperatures.
 To help keep this plumbing problem from happening to you, leave a faucet slightly open to allow water to continually flow through.
 If you do discover a frozen pipe, disable the main water supply to keep the pipe from breaking.
 Try defrosting the frozen area of the pipe with heated water and if that fails, give Service Experts a call and we’ll send one of our qualified plumbers out to examine the trouble.

 Broken Water Line

 A leak or break in your water line could cause significant damage to your home.
 Water line cracks or breaks are usually because of a frozen garden hose.
 If you forget to disconnect your hose from your water spout during extreme temperatures, the ice inside can cause pressure to build up in your home’s water piping and result in a leak or a break.
 To avert this problem, make sure your garden hoses are drained and disconnected before freezing temperatures set in.